 Take a look at our extensive car hire location map to find the best car hire deals near you.

-On average hiring a car in Namibia costs £346 per week (£49 per day).
+On average a car hire in Namibia costs £396 per week (£57 per day).

 Driving in Namibia can differ greatly based on your location, but the road system is generally comprised of well-maintained roads that offer easy access to many popular tourist destinations.
 Exercise caution and use your high beams when driving in rural areas at night, as wildlife is more active after the daylight hours and can be difficult to spot in time.